-Co-founder, program director, and teacher Brian Boyd has taught English immersion courses for more than 20 years and has directed English programs in Maine for the last 15 years.
+Co-founder, program director, and teacher Brian Boyd has taught English immersion courses for more than 25 years and has directed English programs in Maine for the last 20 years.
 A graduate of Harvard College (BA) and New York University (MA), he has taught writing and literature at New York University, College of the Atlantic, Rockport College, and the University of Maine, and has lived in Denmark, England, and France.
-His short stories have been published in magazines, and his interests, besides literature, include history, Celtic music, outdoor sports, and family activities.
+His interests, besides literature and languages, include history, Celtic music, art, nature, and outdoor sports.

 Co-founder and teacher Kit Harrison is a graduate of Harvard College (BA) and Bank Street College of Education (MS).
-She has worked as a teacher and administrator in elementary schools for over 20 years.
 As a child she lived in Japan and India, and as an adult she has lived in the French Pyrénées near the Spanish border.
+A former elementary school teacher and administrator, she is currently Editor-in-Chief of Amjambo Africa!, a monthly newspaper for and about New Mainers from Africa.
 Her interests include children’s literature, language learning, and cooking.

 Teacher Corinne Wilson (MA University of Southern Maine, BA University of New Hampshire; student teacher at King Alfred’s College, Winchester, England) During her 20 years of teaching, Corinne has focused on the integration of reading, writing, and meaningful content.
 She has taught language arts in the public schools and privately instructed students on an individual basis.
 Corinne has been a tutor in such remote places as Bequia, a small island in the Grenadines.
 She also assisted in leading a small group of German-speaking professionals on a six-week hiking trek above the Arctic circle in the Brooks mountain range of northern Alaska.
 Corinne loves hiking, sailing, photography, music, reading, and knitting.
 Most of the time, when she is not teaching, Corinne is with her family sharing her love for the beautiful Maine coast.